 This is one of the easiest recipes to try if you need to meal prep for a few days.

 You could also prepare chicken and shrimp at the same time to add diversity to your meals.

 Almost all of these rice bowl recipes are “build your own,” meaning you can change them up however you like.

-So if you cook this kind of food often, I’m sure you already have rice vinegar, soy sauce, sesame oil, ginger, honey, and chili paste.
+Think of it like a DIY sushi bowl recipe.
+Just add rice vinegar, soy sauce, sesame oil, ginger, honey, and chili paste.
+Yum!

 If you want a family-friendly dinner that’s frugal and filling, look no further.

 Korean beef has a rich and robust flavor, but since this is prepared with ground beef, it’s much more budget-friendly.

 Served over rice, your family will be left feeling full and happy after this dinner!

 Bibimbap is a Korean staple that everyone should try at least once in their lives.